 A group of individual employees working for finance and financial-related companies came together, in shock, after the Major Earthquake off the Coast of Sumatra and Tsunami in the Indian Ocean at the end of 2004.
 They resolved to do something meaningful for the community that would make a difference.
 They chose to group together and form FIT to seek and support causes and community organisations that are not necessarily well recognised in our society.
 The aim was to express the wider commitment of the finance industry to our society.

 Which companies support FIT?

-FIT is supported by companies from the finance and financial-related companies in Tokyo as well as other companies who donate goods and services.
-Information on this year's Sponsors and Donors will be made available on this website shortly.
+FIT is supported by companies from the financial and finance-related industries in Tokyo as well as other companies that donate goods and services.
 Other than being a sponsoring firm, you can also support FIT by participating as a runner or walker.
 Participation requires a firm to register, manage applications and make participation fee payments on behalf of its employees.
 Additionally, many employees from financial and finance-related companies support FIT as volunteers.

 There are many charities.
 How does FIT select them?